 In 1804, Meriwether Lewis and William Clark began their famous journey of the West.
 While exploring Nebraska in their expedition, they closely followed the Missouri River in the state’s northeast corner.
 Nebraska celebrates the pair’s fabled journey along the Lewis & Clark Scenic Byway today.

-The byway begins just south of Blair, Nebraska and continues north along Highway 75 to South Sioux City for 67 miles.
+The byway begins just south of Blair, Nebraska, and continues north along Highway 75 to South Sioux City for 67 miles.
 Highway 75 parallels the Missouri River, where a long history of Native Americans, trappers, and traders have left their historical marks.

-Traveling along one of Nebraska’s most scenic routes, you will experience lakes, rivers, heavily wooded areas, river bluffs, two Indian Reservations and some of Nebraska’s earliest settlements.
+Traveling along one of Nebraska’s most scenic routes, you will experience lakes, rivers, heavily wooded areas, river bluffs, two Indian Reservations, and some of Nebraska’s earliest settlements.

-Though the scenic byway actually begins just south of Blair, you might want to begin your trip in Omaha, some 25 miles south of Blair, on Highway 75, and make your journey a fun and historically filled all-day trip.
+Though the scenic byway begins just south of Blair, you might want to begin your trip in Omaha, some 25 miles south of Blair, on Highway 75, and make your journey a fun and historically filled all-day trip.